kgarstki/ANTH-641_Stats-with-R/README.md

 # ANTH 641 Week 8
 This week's assignments take place in RStudio.
-You can either run RStudio on your own computer (you can download it [here](https://rstudio.com/products/rstudio/download/#download)).
-You can also run it in your browser through mybinder.
+You can either run RStudio on your own computer (you can download it [here](https://rstudio.com/products/rstudio/download/#download)) or you can run it in your browser with mybinder.

 Before you get started on the assignments, make sure to fork this repo so that you can upload and edit files.